Mac

 Prefix Significance

-Surname and Forename Usage
+Surname & Forename Usage

-If ya’re considering the name Mac for yar child, it’s worth noting that it has a simple and straightforward meaning that’s deeply rooted in Gaelic culture.
+If ya’re considering the name Mac for yar child, it’s worth noting that it has a simple & straightforward meaning that’s deeply rooted in Gaelic culture.
 Whether ya choose to use it as a surname or a forename, it’s a name that’s sure to make a statement.

 Variations of Mac